BASIS OF PRESENTATION

 Description of Business

 The Company operates and reports using a 52/53 week fiscal year ending on the Saturday closest to December 31 of each year.
-Accordingly, this Form 10-Q presents the second quarter of the Company's fiscal year ending January 1, 2022 ("fiscal 2021"), which is a 52-week fiscal year.
-For presentation purposes herein, all references to periods ended June 2021, December 2020 and June 2020 correspond to the fiscal periods ended July 3, 2021, January 2, 2021 and June 27, 2020, respectively.
+Accordingly, this Form 10-Q presents the second quarter of the Company's fiscal year ended December 28, 2019 ("fiscal 2019").
+For presentation purposes herein, all references to periods ended June 2019, December 2018 and June 2018 correspond to the fiscal periods ended June 29, 2019, December 29, 2018 and June 30, 2018, respectively.

-The accompanying unaudited interim financial statements have been prepared in accordance with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X and do not include all of the information and notes required by generally accepted accounting principles in the U.S. ("GAAP") for complete financial statements.
+The accompanying unaudited interim financial statements have been prepared in accordance with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X and do not include all of the information and notes required by generally accepted accounting principles in the United States of America ("GAAP") for complete financial statements.
 In the opinion of management, the accompanying financial statements contain all normal and recurring adjustments necessary to fairly state the financial position, results of operations and cash flows of the Company for the interim periods presented.
-Operating results for the three and six months ended June 2021 are not necessarily indicative of results that may be expected for any other interim period or for fiscal 2021.
-The unaudited financial statements should be read in conjunction with the audited consolidated and combined financial statements included in the Company's 2020 Annual Report on Form 10-K for the fiscal year ended January 2, 2021, as filed with the Securities and Exchange Commission ("SEC") on March 3, 2021 ("2020 Annual Report on Form 10-K").
+The financial statements may not be indicative of the Company's future performance and do not necessarily reflect what the financial position, results of operations, and cash flows would have been had it operated as an independent company for all periods presented.
+Additionally, operating results for the three and six months ended June 2019 are not necessarily indicative of results that may be expected for any other interim period or for fiscal 2019.
+The unaudited financial statements should be read in conjunction with the audited combined financial statements for the fiscal year ended December 29, 2018 included in our Registration Statement on Form 10, as amended and filed with the Securities and Exchange Commission on April 30, 2019 ("2018 Form 10").